 It’s been said that if we don’t learn from history, we’ll end up repeating it.
 A reader can uniquely engage with history through books, and it’s a lot more fun than memorising data or studying chronology.
 A reader is exposed to perspectives from the period of the piece’s development, even if the novel is fictional and does not focus on a specific event.

-When reading history books, we go across time and learn about life on the Earth from those who have gone before us.
+When reading history books, we go across time and learn about life on Earth from those who have gone before us.
 The importance of literature in history is enormous because it helps us better grasp the culture and greater appreciation for it.

 Reading is one of the most effective ways to encourage creativity.
 The more we read, the more we can improve and broaden our wisdom.
 In addition, we can be receptive to new ideas and grasp new concepts.
-Finally, reading encourages us to use our imagination by allowing the words to depict a specific image while the reader creates a mental image.
+Finally, reading encourages us to use our imagination by allowing words to depict a specific image while the reader creates a mental image.

 Picking up a fiction book and reading through the chapters engrosses you in picturing the plot and anticipating what will happen next.
-It makes you envision the settings the characters‘ images, and you become completely absorbed in the story.
+It makes you envision the settings and the characters‘ images, and you become completely absorbed in the story.
 Of course, especially in today’s environment, when humanity is fighting the odds against a pandemic, fiction reading allows you to forget about your daily problems and make the most of your time.

 When readers improve their writing skills by reading, they improve their general communication abilities.
 This applies to more than just writing; it also applies to everyday conversations and relationships.
 People exposed to literature at an early age have excellent communication skills.
 Adults can improve their communication skills by reading more.

 Empathy is related to respect in the sense that it allows you to walk a mile in someone else’s shoes.
 You will be able to connect to them more if you better understand their situation.
 Empathy for those around us is a valuable quality to possess.
 However, it appears that it is in scarce supply these days.
-Stories told in the books are often about moral dilemmas and the meaning of life, so while reading, we usually get to know a new world, its characters and their positions.
+Stories told in books are often about moral dilemmas and the meaning of life, so while reading, we usually get to know a new world, its characters and their positions.
 By doing this, we get a better understanding of the protagonist’s problems and improve our empathy in general.

 According to studies, reading books is more effective at relieving stress than listening to music, drinking tea, or going for a run.
 In fact, reading was shown to reduce stress and anxiety by 68% because your pulse rate decreases and muscles relax as your brain is absorbed in the story.